hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 * `protocol`: This indicates the protocol for the http checks.
 Valid options are `http` and `https`.
 We default it to `http`

+* `cmd`: This is the command that the Nomad client runs for doing script based health check.

+* `args`: Additional arguments to the `cmd` for script based health checks.

 ## Assumptions

-* Consul 0.6.0 or later is needed for using the TCP checks.
+* Consul 0.6.4 or later is needed for using the TCP checks.

 * The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach the Consul agent.